mitpancholi98/react-quiz-stepper/README.md

 react-quiz-stepper is a react component that gives handy access to quiz data combined with stepper.
-Behind the scenes it uses context api, so it can be accessed at any level in component tree.
+Behind the scenes it uses context api, so data can be accessed at any level in component tree.
 Most basic hooks are useQuiz and useStepper.

 ## Install